We all know that writing quality content takes time. Have you ever written a solid blog post in 30 minutes or less?

 Keyword research does not have to be complicated.
 Learn how to get it done in 1-2 minutes with Bramework’s blog builder.

 Choose a Headline or Title in 2 Minutes

 (2-4 Minute Mark)

-As we know, the title of your article is a big factor in SEO.
-We put together a Keyword Research and Implementation Toolkit to follow that may help with the basics of earning organic website traffic through your blog.
+The title of your article is a big factor in SEO.
+I put together a full guide on understanding how keyword research works that you can follow to help you significantly improve your organic website traffic through your blog.

 You shouldn’t take more than 2 minutes creating a title that will wow the search engines.
 It’s as easy as 1-2-3, here’s how: